 The ESU works with a team of coaches to form the League Board.
 The Board oversees the selection of host schools and topics, as well as the tournament administration.
 The ESU is the fiscal agent for the League.
 During its pilot year, the ESU helps in administrative tasks, from ordering trophies to planning teacher and judge training.

-The ESU sponsors Debate Leagues in New York City, New Jersey and Washington, DC.
-If you are interested in joining either of those Leagues, please contact Carol Losos at email@example.com or 212.818.1200, ext.
-224. For Leagues in other communities please visit www.middleschooldebate.com for further information.
+The ESU sponsors Debate Leagues in New York and New Jersey.
+If you are interested in joining either of those Leagues, please contact Alice Uhl at firstname.lastname@example.org or 212.818.1200, ext.
+212. For Leagues in other communities please visit www.middleschooldebate.com for further information.

 "Giving students the power to argue effectively is the greatest gift possible."